Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/capturing-response.md

 ## Captures {#captures}

-Optional list of values to capture from the HTTP response, in a named variable.
+Captures are optional values to capture from the HTTP response, in a named variable.
 Captures can be the response status code, part or the entire of the body, and response headers.

 Captured variables are available through a run session; each new value of a given variable overrides the last value.

-Captures allow to use data from one request to another request, when working with [CSRF tokens](https://en.wikipedia.org/wiki/Cross-site_request_forgery) for instance.
+Captures allow using data from one request to another request, when working with [CSRF tokens](https://en.wikipedia.org/wiki/Cross-site_request_forgery) for instance.
 Variables can also be initialized at the start of the session, by passing variable values [to the runners]({% link _docs/installation.md %}#hurl-native-usage), or can used in [templates]({% link _docs/templates.md %})